AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 Welcome to the Azul Systems Evaluation Lab for the Azul Intelligence Cloud (IC).
 This repo will help you quickly get started with IC and two of its key features: Azul Vulnerability Detection (AVD) and Code Inventory (CI).

-The lab uses a version of the Petclinic application as the target.
-Azul has just added additional packages and classes to the application for demonstration purposes.
+The lab uses the Petclinic application as the target.
+Azul has added additional packages and classes to the application for demonstration purposes.
 All of the source code is included in the repository.

 ## Goals

-- Onboard our version of Petclinic into the IC and verify that its running
+- Onboard Petclinic into the IC and verify that its running
 - Generate an AVD report to see the Used vs Present CVEs and understand how this can help prioritize vulnerability triage and remediation
 - If desired, generate a spreadsheet from the AVD report (your Azul Sales Engineer will assist)
 - Generate a graphical Code Inventory report showing you which Petclinic code has never run